Lok Virsa Uploads Musical Nights Videos - UrduPoint

 Lok Virsa Uploads Musical Night's Videos

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Aug, 2021 ) :National Institute of Folk and Traditional Heritage –Lok Virsa has uploaded the musical night's videos of 'ten-day Lok Mela 2020' on its official websites for its audience.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Sep, 2021 ) :National Institute of Folk and Traditional Heritage–Lok Virsa has uploaded the musical night's videos of 'ten-day Lok Mela 2020' on its official websites for its audience.

 Executive Director Lok Virsa Talha Ali told APP that the previous old videos were not in a proper form so they have uploaded it again in full form without any interruption for amusement of the audience.